| |

 The Bridges of Madison County Movie

 Based on the book, the movie The Bridges of Madison County was made in 1995 with the wonderful performance of Meryl Streep as Francesca Johnson and Clint Eastwood playing the role of the charming photographer Robert Kincaid.
 Clint Eastwood also directed the film.
-The screenplay, based on the novel by Robert James Waller, was created by Richard LaGravenese.
-The film adaptation of the Bridges of Madison County gained great publicity.
-What’s more, Meryl Streep got a nomination in 1996 for an Academy Award for Best Actress for her performance.
-In the film, apart from the incredible cast and acting, the music also attracts attention.
-Lennie Niehaus created the soundtrack.
-It is incredibly moving, and nostalgic and you can listen to it for hours.

-Most of the filming for the movie was shot in the area of covered bridges of Madison County.
+Most of the filming for the movie was shot in the area of covered bridges in Madison County.
 The Roseman Bridge and the Holliwell Bridge are two bridges you can admire in the movie and reality if you visit Madison County.
-And below in our Bridges of Madison County Film Location Guide, we tell you how and where to find famous bridges from the movie.
-Also, we tell you how to spend time in Madison County, Iowa.
-We show you other exciting attractions, like John Wayne’s birthplace.

 The Bridges of Madison County Musical

 After the success of the book and the movie, a musical adaptation was also made.
 The Bridges of Madison County was adapted into a Tony Award-winning musical.
 Music and lyrics were by Jason Robert Brown and a book by Marsha Norman, directed by Bartlett Sher.
-The cast included Elena Shaddow as Francesca and Steven Pasquale as Robert Kincaid.
-Previews of the musical on Broadway at the Gerald Schoenfeld Theatre began on January 17, 2014.

 How to Get to the Covered Bridges of Madison County and Where to Stay?

-The bridges are located in Madison County Iowa, and the largest town in the county is Winterset, Iowa.
-The bridges are located all around this town – Winterset, and around St. Charles Iowa, mostly on rural roads.
+The bridges are located in Madison County, Iowa, where the largest town is Winterset.
+The bridges are located all around Winterset and St. Charles, Iowa, mostly on rural roads.
 Winterset is located about 30 miles southwest of Des Moines and about 188 miles from Sioux City.
-Des Moines is the best option to stay for a night here, as you can find lodging at affordable prices.
-You can also stay in Winterset.
-In our opinion, Cobblestone Inn & Suites-Winterset will be a great choice, but you should book it ahead, as the lodging options in this town are limited.

 How to Visit Covered Bridges and What is the Fee?

 As there is no well-developed public transport in the area, it is best to reach the covered bridges with your own or a rental car.
-The good news is, you don’t need a 4×4 to get to them.
+The good news is that you don’t need a 4×4 to get to them.
 You will need to drive on gravel and dirt roads to reach three covered bridges: Roseman Bridge, Hogback Bridge, and Holliwell Bridge, but a regular car should be enough.
 The good news is also that there are no fees to visit the covered bridges of Madison County.

-The covered bridges of Madison County are not open to vehicular traffic, but you can walk across them or photograph them.
-The only bridge you can walk or drive across is Cedar Bridge.
 A great idea is also to visit St. Charles Welcome Center in the town of St. Charles.
 Imes Bridge is only about a 5-minute walk from the St. Charles Welcome Center.
 You can grab a map of covered bridges there and start your visit.

 Personal Guided Tour of the Covered Bridges of Madison County

 If you are in Winterset, it’s also a great idea to consider a personal guided tour of the covered bridges.
 The price is affordable, and you learn a lot about covered bridges from your local guide.
 Your guide will meet you inside the Madison County Chamber of Commerce Welcome Center.
-During this trip, you will explore the Roseman Covered Bridge, Cutler-Donahoe Bridge, and Holliwell Bridge.
-You will learn from your local guide many curiosities and secrets from filming the movie starring Meryl Streep and Clint Eastwood.
-Book your guided tour!

 How Long does it Take to See Covered Bridges of Madison County?

 The six preserved covered bridges of Madison County are close to each other.
 2-3 hours is enough to drive and see all six Madison County-covered bridges.
 It is best to start your bridges of Madison County road trip in St. Charles.
 Visit St. Charles Welcome Center and take a map.
-Then start your drive in sequence: Imes Covered Bridge – Holliwell Covered Bridge – Cutler-Donahoe Covered Bridge – Cedar Bridge – Hogback Covered Bridge – Roseman Covered Bridge.

 madison county iowa